Dojones98/FiniteStateAutomata/README.md

     You could also use run_textsearch.sh with one additional command line argument (i.e. ./run_textsearch text_input.txt)

+## Textsearch output:
+    Textsearch outputs a valid DFA description that accepts only the string that was provided in the input file upon program execution.

 # Folder 3: minimize
     1. minimize.py
     2. minimize.txt